 Istanbul is well connected to many European cities through highways.
 There are two borders to get into Turkey.
 If you are coming from Bulgaria you have to cross the boarders of "Kapikule" in Edirne or in Ipsala.
 If you are coming from Greece, there is a nice highway between Edirne and Istanbul, it's about 225 kilometers (140 miles).
 Apart from Istanbul, you can drive anywhere in Turkey as there is an extensive road network.
 However, it's not recommended to drive with your own car in Istanbul due to the heavy traffic, especially in rush hours.

-How to get from the Airport to the Hotel

 By Metro: